jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 - I know their relation to where I am and
 - I can :ref:`write to the folder<how to view the permissions of a file>`

-If I know where I am, it is easier to get to where I want to go. :ref:`I know how to use directory relationships<how to use directory relationships>`
+It is easier to get to where I want to go if I know where I am. :ref:`I know how to use directory relationships<how to use directory relationships>`

 ----